First-time buyers’ guide to conveyancing

 But the legal process can be complex and drawn-out, with many different stages that need to be completed.

-So to help you along, we’ve compiled this simple guide to conveyancing which outlines the steps you’ll go through as you buy your first property, from your offer being accepted to collecting the keys to your new home.
+So to help you along, our residential conveyancing solicitors have compiled this simple guide to conveyancing which outlines the steps you’ll go through as you buy your first property, from your offer being accepted to collecting the keys to your new home.

 What is conveyancing?